 Dr. Aleks Nesic is a Founding Partner & Senior Social Scientist at Valka-Mir Human Security, LLC.
 Dr. Nesic is a Political Psychologist with extensive experience teaching and training civilian and military students, field work and research in conflict and post-conflict zones where she researchers underlying psychosocial conditions that give rise to civil and political violence and extremism.
 Her latest research is focused on developing effective measures to build resilience among communities vulnerable to state and non-state actors’ influence, recruitment, mobilization and weaponization.
 She holds a Doctoral degree in Conflict Analysis with specialization in Political Psychology of North Africa and East Europe, Master’s degree in International Education, Management and Communication, and a Bachelor of Science in Psychology, and is a trauma certified counselor.
 Dr. Nesic is a Visiting Faculty in the Countering Violent Extremism and Countering Transregional Terrorism Fellowship Programs at the Joint Special Operations University (USSOCOM), and a Senior Social Scientist and visiting faculty at the US Army’s JFK Special Warfare Center of Excellence, where she develops and teaches new courses in the advanced interdisciplinary science of the human domain.

-Dr. Carl Flanagan, CAPT, USN, NSW (Ret).
-Business Development Partner & Senior Social Scientist.
+Dr. Carl Flanaga, CAPT, USN, NSW (Ret.)
+Business Development Partner and Senior Social Scientist.
 Dr. Flanagan is a behavioral research scientist with a PhD from NSU-DCAR, dissertation from Ignita Veritas University on the susceptibility of Kenya tribal youth to Violent Extremist Organizations (VEO).
 His field research expertise is in understanding the VEO recruitment susceptibility of tribal youth from central Kenya.
 Dr. Flanagan has nearly four decades of Special Operations experience from every level.
 He has commanded Special Operations units in the field in a multitude of geographic locations globally and has directed operations from Special Operations staffs.